Skip to content

 A skill encodes a state machine into issue labels — each item carries one category and one state, then hands off a durable agent brief.

 A named triage skill sits between human intent and AFK agent execution.
 It takes whatever lands on the issue tracker — half-written bug reports, customer notes, idea fragments, design-doc snippets — and decides whether the item is ready for an agent, a human, more information, or rejection.
-Matt Pocock's open-source /triage skill is the worked example below.
+The worked example below is Matt Pocock's open-source /triage skill.
 The pattern is portable.

 Two category roles describe the work: